 Double Degree Option

-This program can be completed as a double degree with the University of Adelaide or with the University of Nottingham.
-Find more information on our website: M.Sc.
+This program can be completed as a double degree with the University of Nottingham (England).
+Please find more information on our website: M.Sc.
 Economics with Nottingham

 Optional time abroad

 You may choose to spend some time abroad as part of any study program.
 You should start planning it 12 to 18 months before your departure.